nraboy/ngx-cordova-oauth/README.md

 # Angular 2 Cordova Oauth

-ng2-cordova-oauth is an Angular 2 Apache Cordova Oauth library.
+ng2-cordova-oauth is an Oauth library which easily integrates in Angular2/Ionic2 or any other WEB or Cordova applications.
 The purpose of this library is to quickly and easily obtain an access token from various web services to use their APIs.

 ## Requirements

+For Cordova application:
 * Apache Cordova 5+
 * [Apache Cordova InAppBrowser Plugin](http://cordova.apache.org/docs/en/3.0.0/cordova_inappbrowser_inappbrowser.md.html)
 * [Apache Cordova Whitelist Plugin](https://github.com/apache/cordova-plugin-whitelist)

+For Web application:
+* webpack, systemjs or amd loaders

 ## Installing ng2-cordova-oauth Into Your Project